Limit orders can now be submitted through our UI, API, or smart contract.

 Once you’ve provided your signature, the order will appear under the Limit Orders tab until it is executed:

-When the mark price reaches the limit price, the order will be executed and your position will be opened.
+When the mark price (plus price impact) reaches the limit price, the order will be executed and your position will be opened.
 You do not pay any trading fee until the filing of your limit order.
+Gas fees are paid for by the keeper bot.

-The execution price of a limit order may differ depending on liquidity/slippage.
+The execution price of a limit order may differ depending on slippage and execution may depend on liquidity.

 There are no partial fills with advanced order types and limit orders will either be fully executed or not at all.
 Once a limit order has been executed it will be shown in the fills column and in your transaction history.